Kintyre/ksconf/docs/source/dyn/cli.rst

     positional arguments:
-      CONF                  The default configuration file(s) used to determine what base or settings are.
+      CONF                  The default configuration file(s) used to determine what base settings are.
 The base settings determine what is unnecessary to repeat in target file.

     optional arguments: